-Including but not limited to end-of-life/service weapons, vehicles, any type of data holding hardware or computing systems (ICT components) and any special materials or services used with US Government or military intellectual property (IP), and more.
+ITAR includes weapons (in service and at end-of-life), military vehicles, any type of data holding hardware or computing systems (ICT components) that hold national secrets and any special materials or services used with US Government or military intellectual property (IP), and more.

-In order to be compliant, you must follow the regulations, ultimately protecting the security of the United States of America and their allies.
+For compliance, it is mandatory to follow these regulations, to protect the security of the United States of America and their allies.

-ITAR also operates to prohibit the “Retransfer” (also called “Re-export”) of items on the USML by foreign persons unless the Retransfer is specifically authorized under the relevant export authorization.
+ITAR also prohibits the “Retransfer” or “re-export” on the USML by foreign persons.
+Retransfer only happens when it is specifically authorised under the relevant export authorisation.

-ITAR’s restrictions on ‘retransfer’ blocks sales of assets from a country that has purchased them to another country which is not an ally of the United States.
-They may be on the “no sales” list of countries; because they are not part of the ‘allied nations’ and who do not uphold ITAR compliance guidelines.
+ITAR restrictions on “Retransfer” also mention the blocking of sales of assets from a country that purchased the assets from a country who are not allies of the United States.
+The country may be on the ‘no sales’ list because they are not a member of the “Allied Nations.”

-The prohibition on Retransfer stems from the requirement for all export authorizations to include the statement that the technical data or Defence service exported from the United States in furtherance of this agreement and any Defence article which may be produced or manufactured from such technical data or Defence service may not be transferred to a person in a third country or to a national of a third country except as specifically authorized in this agreement unless the prior written approval of the Department of State has been obtained.
+This prohibition on “Retransfer” is seeded from a requirement which states that all technical data destruction or Defence services exported from the United States and any Defence article, which is made from such technical data or Defence service cannot be transferred to a third person or country.
+The Retransfer can only happen when it is specifically authorised, and with the prior written approval of the Department of State.

-This means that if, for example, a foreign person wants to Retransfer a USML item to another foreign person (such as a subcontractor), both foreign persons must be authorized under the relevant export authorization:
+It means when a foreigner wants to retransfer a USML item to another foreigner (like a subcontractor), both the parties must be authorised under the relevant export authorization:

 Department of Digital Transformation Agency (DTA) Hardware Market Place Panel